 Understanding Teaspoons and Grams

-In the culinary world, precision is paramount.
+In the culinary world, precision is essential.
 While experienced cooks might 'eyeball' measurements with a reasonable degree of accuracy, for most of us, especially when baking, sticking to precise quantities is the key to consistent results.
 Two common units of measurement you'll encounter in recipes are teaspoons (tsp) and grams (g).
 While both measure quantity, they do so in fundamentally different ways.

 A teaspoon is a unit of volume, specifically designed to measure liquids and small amounts of dry ingredients.
 It's part of the imperial system, commonly used in the United States, and is defined as 1/6 of a fluid ounce.
-However, the actual volume a teaspoon holds can vary slightly depending on the measuring spoon set you use.
-Grams, on the other hand, are a unit of mass in the metric system, which is used worldwide for scientific and culinary purposes.
+Even so, the actual volume a teaspoon holds can vary slightly depending on the measuring spoon set you use.
+Still, grams, on the other hand, are a unit of mass in the metric system, which is used worldwide for scientific and culinary purposes.
 Grams measure the actual amount of matter in a substance, making it a far more precise unit of measurement than volume.

 The difference between volume and mass is critical.
 Volume measures the amount of space a substance occupies, while mass measures the amount of matter it contains.
 Consider feathers and rocks: a teaspoon of feathers will weigh far less than a teaspoon of rocks because they have different densities.
 This is why converting from teaspoons to grams isn't a simple one-size-fits-all calculation; it depends heavily on the density of the ingredient you're measuring.